New York's Aggravated DWI Laws and Penalties

 • the alcohol/drug screening indicates that the defendant is abusing or dependent on alcohol or drugs

-If the assessment indicates a need of treatment for alcohol or drug abuse or dependency, the defendant must complete treatment as a condition of probation.
+If the assessment indicates a need for treatment for alcohol or drug abuse or dependency, the defendant must complete treatment as a condition of probation.

 FACING A DUI?